fjdu/obsidian-feed/README.md

 # An Obsidian plugin for reading rss feeds

 This plugin is mostly built for my own use.
 Online services are good, but it is also good to be able to save important rss messages in the local machine.
 At present it may still look rudimentary (it does not even have a settings page), but its functions already quite satisfies me.
+It differs from the existing plugin `RSS Reader` in a few aspects, some of which are described in the [issues](https://github.com/joethei/obsidian-rss/issues/112) I raised for that plugin some time ago.

 ## How it works